Skip to main content

 Compliance Requirements

-Employers must adhere to Australian employment regulations, including labor market testing and fair compensation standards, to ensure visa compliance.
+Employers must adhere to Australian employment and immigration rules, which can include sponsorship obligations, labour market testing where required, salary thresholds, and fair compensation standards, to ensure visa compliance.

 Understanding these visa options and their compliance requirements can streamline the hiring process, allowing employers to bring skilled talent into their Australian-based operations effectively.